 Many dogs will enjoy the sweet, starchy flavor of a plain banana, but if you’re feeling ambitious, you can make this tasty treat — no baking required!

-- A scoop of peanut butter (first check that it doesn’t contain xylitol)
+- Scoop of peanut butter (first check that it doesn’t contain xylitol)

 - Combine the banana, peanut butter, and cheese in the blender, until it reaches a smooth consistency.